Alaanaldous/projectsof25/reading-css.md

 ### CSS is shortened is the shortened for Cascading Style Sheet
 # how to make your web pages more attractive controlling the design of them using CSS!
 ## CSS allows you to create rules that specify how the content of an element should appear.
-:key: The key to understanding how CSS works is to imagine that there is an invisible box around every HTML element.
+| :key: The key to understanding how CSS works is to
+imagine that there is an invisible box around every HTML element.
-## Summary CSS
+## Summary of CSS:
 * CSS treats each HTML element
 * Rules are made up of selectors
 * Different types of selectors allow you to target your rules at different elements.